Jun711/jun711.github.io/_posts/2019-02-18-aws-dynamodb-global-and-local-secondary-indexes-comparison.md

 ## Global(GSI) vs Local Secondary Indexes(LSI)
 AWS DynamoDB supports two types of indexes: Global Secondary Index (GSI) and Local Secondary Index (LSI).

 `Global secondary index` is an index that have a partition key and an optional sort key that are different from base table's primary key.
 It is deemed "global" because queries on the index can access the data across different partitions of the base table.
-It can viewed as a different table that contains attributes based on the base table.
+It can viewed as a different table with different indexing and contains attributes based on the base table.

 `Local secondary index` is an index that must have the same partition key but a different sort key from the base table.
 It is considered "local" because every partition of a local secondary index is bounded by the same partition key value of the base table.
+It enables data query with different sorting order of the specified sort key attribute.

+Local secondary index allows Query operation to retrieve several items that have the same partition key value but different sort key values AND one item with a specific partition key value and a sort key value.

 ## Important Difference between GSI and LSI